NRS Updates: Coronavirus (COVID-19) Information

 - Statistical publications: NRS is reviewing its data gathering and release practices, and focussing efforts on priority statistics in response to the COVID-19 pandemic.
 Users and stakeholders will be advised of any changes as soon as possible.
 The latest information on publication dates and further information including contact details is available on our statistics publication page.

 - Scottish Register of Tartans: You can currently apply to register your tartan online via your account and submit enquiries via email.
-We are registering approved tartans on our website but we are currently unable to issue tartan certificates related to recently approved registrations.
-We will issue these as soon as we can.

 - NRS Learning Services: Teachers, pupils and learners of all ages and stages can access and engage with our online resources via the Learning section of the NRS website.
 The resources available at Services for Schools and Scottish Archives for Schools are designed to support the Scottish Curriculum for Excellence and National Qualifications.
 If you have any enquiries, contact us by email.

 - NRS Web Continuity Service continues to operate.
 If you have any questions please contact [email protected].

 - Public Records Scotland Act (PRSA): The Records Management Plan and Progress Update Review rolling programme of assessmentcontinues as normal.
 We do however appreciate that many of our stakeholder authorities will themselves be experiencing disruption during this time.
 Please contact the team by email if you have any queries or concerns.